First Brazilian Republic: Provisional Government (1889–1891)

 Following the coup, Deodoro da Fonseca was chosen to be the leader of the new republic.

 Many of the tasks which the new government were faced with were solved by executive decree, which drew opposition from republicans and non-republicans.
 The governments' first decree stated that until a constitution was adopted, a federal republic would govern.
 Followed by decrees which allowed those with literacy and were above the age of 21 to vote, (it was implicitly understood that women did not vote), separated church and state, and dissolved state assemblies under the Empire.

 Ruy Barbosa was the main handler of financial problems.
 In the last years of the imperial regime, many financial problems had begun.
 Ruy Barbosa attempted to solve these problems by allowing certain banks and businesses concerns favored by the government to triple the nation's credit.
 This plan was called the "Encilhamento".
 The immediate effects were mass speculation and inflation, which caused foreign investors and banks to pull out of Brazil.
 It would be several years before the country regained the trust of foreign bankers.

 5 days after the overthrow of the empire, Argentina and Uruguay recognised the new republic, Chile followed suit by the before end of 1889.
 The next year, most of Latin America and the United States had recognised the new republic, together with most other nations, though it was coldly received in Europe at first due to its lack of a constitution.

-With the liberals fearing a military dictatorship and the europe's icy reactions towards the new republic, a constitution was promulgated two years later.
+With the liberals fearing a military dictatorship and Europe's icy reaction towards the new republic, a constitution was promulgated two years later.